marius311/boinc-server-docker/README.md

 docker-compose up -d
 ```

+*Note:* Make sure your user is added to the `docker` group, otherwise the `docker-compose` and `docker` commands in this guide need to be run with `sudo`.

 On Windows, Mac, or Linux if running Docker via docker-machine instead of natively, you will also need to run `ssh docker@$(docker-machine ip) -L 80:localhost:80 -N` and enter `tcuser` when prompted for a password (on Mac/Linux, this command needs to be run with `sudo`).

 You can now visit the server webpage and connect clients to the server at  http://127.0.0.1/boincserver.

 The server comes pre-configured to immediately run Docker-based science applications.
 To do so, first create a Docker container which runs your code.
-As an example, we will use an unmodified `python:alpine` image.
+As an example, we will use a `python:alpine` image.
 Suppose your calculation is run with the following command,

 ```bash
 docker run python:alpine python -c "print('Hello BOINC')"